 Happiness here for me is in the mundane.
 A hammock stretches across the lanai and I cherish lazy afternoons swaying slowly while getting lost in a book or doing nothing at all.
 Listening to the ocean lap against the shore is hypnotic and calming.
 Isn’t it ironic that life and joy can be that simple until we try to make it so much harder?

 For me, I relish every sunset for its uniqueness and those my loved ones and I share together are always better.
 Each visit there is no exception.
 As the sun sinks we gather on the lanai usually with a mai tai or wine and appreciate the day behind us and the gift of sharing one more sunset ahead of us.

-Located on the Islands’ west side, they are more than 100 miles away from the now very active volcano, Kilauea, and shielded by the mountains of Mauna Kea and Mauna Loa.
-Fortunately this area on the western coast of the Big Island has not been affected by recent eruptions of Kilauea.
+Located on the Islands’ west side, they are more than 100 miles away from the recently active volcano, Kilauea, and shielded by the mountains of Mauna Kea and Mauna Loa.
+Fortunately, this area on the western coast of the Big Island has not been affected by recent eruptions of Kilauea.

 Recently my friend, Scott Wilson, Senior Advisor with Edward Jones, asked me for some travel tips for an upcoming trip he and his wife, Jennifer, were taking to the Big Island.
 This was before the heightened activity of Kilauea, however, I’ve modified the recommendations below to include caveats for this evolving situation.
 They also had reservations at the reputable Fairmont, so my directions are from the general area that includes both the Fairmont and the Waikoloa.

 The Sheraton Keahou www.sheratonkona.com is located further south on the western coast and is a more affordably priced option.

 Because I sometimes stay with family or in the same complex, my housing is affordable, however, in keeping with the theme of simpler living, there are many inexpensive options for places to stay on Airbnb, VRBO and even numerous hostels.